qdrant/landing_page/qdrant-landing/content/articles/binary-quantization-openai.md

 Through this detailed setup, our experiment sought to shed light on the nuanced interplay between Binary Quantization and the high-quality embeddings produced by OpenAI's models.
 By meticulously adjusting and observing the outcomes under different conditions, we aimed to uncover actionable insights that could empower users to harness the full potential of Qdrant in combination with OpenAI's embeddings, regardless of their specific application needs.

-### Results: Binary Quantization's Impact on OpenAI Embeddings
+### Results: binary quantization's impact on OpenAI embeddings

 To analyze the impact of rescoring (`True` or `False`), we compared results across different model configurations and search limits.
 Rescoring sets up a more precise search, based on results from an initial query.